Chart Patterns

 Triangles: The Battle of Bulls and Bears

 • Ascending triangles are bullish patterns with a flat top and an upward-sloping bottom.
-They suggest that buyers are more aggressive than sellers as the price makes higher lows.
+They suggest buyers are more aggressive than sellers as the price makes higher lows.

 If a symmetrical triangle has a base of ₹200 and the breakout occurs at ₹1800, the target price in the case of an upward breakout would be ₹2000 (₹1800 + ₹200).